rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Learning Path 3 (Module 4) Errata.md

-# SC-300T00 Microsoft Identity and Access Administrator - Module 4 Errata
+# SC-300T00 Microsoft Identity and Access Administrator - Learning Path 3 (Module 4) Errata

 # NOTE:  At the end of each module of labs, delete all the resources created in the module

-# Implementing access management for apps (~90 Minutes)(Actual time ~120 Minutes)
+# Learning Path 3 (Module 4): Implementing access management for apps (~90 Minutes)(Actual time ~120 Minutes)

 ## Lab 17 – Defender for Cloud Apps application discovery and enforcing restrictions (10 Minutes)